Baseball in Tombstone

 We are not in receipt of the complete scores, but it is sufficient that we have won, and our boys will be given a royal reception when they return.

-The old baseball park was located near the Doling Driving Park (the horse racetrack).
-One report even states that the baseball park was inside the racetrack oval.
+The baseball diamond was built by Nellie Cashman on the infield of the Doling Driving Park racetrack, located half a mile north of town.
+City historian Don Taylor confirms the Tombstone team played at that location from 1882 until 1929.
 The following satellite image shows the gravel road to the Schieffelin Monument and the oval that was the Doling Driving Park is barely visible below it.
-Note: this image was enhanced, the track is not identifiable from the ground.
+Note: this image was enhanced; the track is not identifiable from the ground.